westmarkdev/NinjaScript-Documentation-Migration/src/output/final/onmousedown.md

 ## Syntax

-## You must override the method in your Drawing Tool with the following syntax.
+## You must override the method in your Drawing Tool with the following syntax

 ```csharp
 public override void OnMouseDown(ChartControl chartControl, ChartPanel chartPanel, ChartScale chartScale, ChartAnchor dataPoint)